 As well as these there is the humongous 7-story Mall, the Shedd, and the Vessel along with extensive Greenspace.
 It is a phenomenal redevelopment and has quickly become a Must-See in any New York itinerary.
 The Highlight of which is the Edge.

 30 Hudson Yards

 30 Hudson Yards is the Sixth Tallest Buiding in Manhattan.
-The Tower forms the highest part of the new Hudson Developments Supercluster of buildings rising high out of a sea of fairly (by New York standards) low rise buildings.
+The Tower forms the highest part of the new Hudson Developments Supercluster of buildings rising high out of a sea of fairly (by New York standards) low-rise buildings.
 The Cluster adds a further lift to an already constantly rising Skyline.
-The big exception to this is the terribly placed 1 Manhatten West!
+The big exception to this is the terribly placed 1 Manhattan West!